auslan-find-sign/pigeon-optics/docs/api/datasets.md

 ## GET /datasets/

-returns a Map/Hash/Object keyed with string usernames, and each value is an array of dataset names that user has created.
+returns a Map/Hash/Object keyed with string authors, and each value is an array of dataset names that author has created.

-## GET /datasets/username:
+## GET /datasets/author:

-returns an array of dataset names this user owns
+returns an array of dataset names this author owns

 ```json
 [